peterldowns/lggr/README.md

-# Lggr - easy python logging
+# Lggr - Python Logging For Humans

 Have you ever tried to do anything with the python logging module?